frankomackonelee/node-js-express-mvc-fun-website/README.md

 The Node.js server will run at localhost:30000 by default

 ## TODO List (Also documents limiations!)
-- Restrict PUT access to original author (hack) using uid added to cookies of the browser making original request
+- Bring consistency to how errors are treated in the controllers, and unauthorised and not found routes are processed
 - Improve security around user generated content (UGC) vs XSS and SQL Injection
 - Add form validation for input of UGC
 - Add proper persistency layer and instructions to switch between so you can run project locally with or without a persistency layer